DdeDamian/ds_challenge/tf_implementation/README.md

 As I mention it is important to have a well defined and used locals.tf to works with the different workspaces, but what this means?
 The response it is more clear with an example:

-Imagine that you need to maintain two different envronments `development` and `production`.
+Imagine that you need to maintain two different environments `development` and `production`.
 Obviously you will define both workspaces, but the locals,tf file needs to be prepared to handle them.

 ```hcl
 locals{